jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ### Analysis

-Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via “peak shaving”.
+Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via "peak shaving".
 Perhaps the most realistic angle is that both are likely needed.

 The most rudimentary approach to dynamic scaling is just turning some resources off.
 However, often this is not sufficient and a more graceful/engineered approach potentially yields better results.